| VIO Server MPIO Disk Configuration StandardsThis document describes the standards for configuring MPIO disks on a

 of the client LPAR.
 However the boot disk configuration requires a

+different mechanism.
 The remainder of this configuration standard discusses the mechanism

 for naming virtual disks on the VIO server using the "mkvdev" command.